 The most recent issue included a ‘Best’ list that was near and dear to my cocktail loving heart, ‘The 35 Best Bars in Denver.’
 Included in that list are what the magazine has discovered, due I’m sure to diligent and difficult work, as the best from Denver’s dive bars to cocktail lounges.
 I was contacted by a magazine staffer to see if I would be interested in featuring one of the special cocktails that they discovered in this gargantuan effort.
 Of course I said yes but let’s be honest; they really should have contacted me BEFORE so that I could have helped them don’t you think?
 I knew you would agree!

 My only caveat was that I preferred preparing a cocktail that would not require weeks of preparation (as in no home brewed bitters please).
 I wanted one relatively easy to prepare so that both myself and my readers could pull it together without having to search far and wide for ingredients.
-During my conversation with Natasha, the editor of the piece, it was suggested that I prepare the Ophelia cocktail from Olivéa’s, a restaurant and bar located in an area in Denver called Uptown; located east of Denver’s downtown area along 17th Avenue.
+During my conversation with Natasha, the editor of the piece, it was suggested that I prepare the Ophelia cocktail from Olivéa’s, a restaurant and bar located in an area in Denver called Uptown; located east of Denver’s downtown area along 17th Avenue (so sad; they closed!).

 The area is home to several favorite Denver restaurants but Olivéa’s brought something new and needed to the area with Mediterranean cuisine and fabulous cocktails.
 Overseen by the husband-and-wife team of exec chef John Broening and pastry chef Yasmin Lozada-Hissom, Olivéa pays extraordinary attention to detail and this cocktail is no exception.
 It has certainly whet my appetite; next on the agenda is a field trip to nosh on some of the dishes friends have shared with me that I MUST try!